hwang-db/tf_aws_deployment/aws_databricks_e2_modular/README.md

 ```

 Step 4: Check your VPC and subnet CIDR, then run `terraform init` and `terraform apply` to deploy your workspaces; this will deploy multiple E2 workspaces into your VPC.

+## Common Actions

+### To delete specific workspace
+You just need to remove the workspace config from `main.tf` - locals block, then run `terraform apply` to delete the workspace.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements